Bladetrain3r/PyTTAI/README.md

 #### Version 0.2.2: Scripting Is Go

 ## Introduction
-You're looking at the readme file for PyTTAI - a Python based terminal aimed at making it's use feel natural, without forcing it's use at any point.
+You're looking at the readme file for PyTTAI - a Python based terminal aimed at making its use feel natural, without forcing its use at any point.
 To that end, PyTTAI follows a few core principles which need to be established first and foremost:

 ### AI Is Explicit